arcrozier/xk-public/lab/lab3.md

 b<sub>0</sub> is set if it was a page protection issue.
 This is not set if the page is not present.<br />
 More can be found [here](https://wiki.osdev.org/Exceptions#Page_Fault)

-**In this lab, you can design your stack grower to never exceed 10 stack pages.**
+**In this lab, you should design your stack grower to never exceed 10 stack pages.**

 ### Question #3:
 When a syscall completes, user-level execution resumes with the instruction